The main treatment for phaeochromocytoma is surgery. Other treatments include internal radiotherapy, external radiotherapy and chemotherapy.

 The treatment can make you feel sick for the first few days and so your nurse will give you anti sickness medicines.

-External radiotherapy uses specialised radiotherapy machines to aim radiation beams at a cancer.
+External radiotherapy uses specialised radiotherapy machines to aim radiation beams at a cancer from outside the body.

 External beam radiotherapy can help with phaeochromocytoma that has spread.
 This type of treatment is helpful if the cancer has spread to the bones.
-It can kill the cells in the bone, reduce pain, and lower the risk of fracture.
+It can kill the cells in the bone, reduce pain, and lower the risk of a break (fracture).

 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
 You might have just one drug or a combination of more than one drug.
-A common combination of drugs doctors might use is cyclophosphamide, vincristine and dacarbazine.
+A common combination of drugs doctors might use is cyclophosphamide, vincristine and dacarbazine (CVD).

 Chemotherapy is not usually very successful in treating adrenal gland cancers.
 You are only likely to have this treatment if you have phaeochromocytoma that has spread to other parts of your body and has not responded to MIBG or DOTATATE treatment.